prolixteriat/dee-estuary-parser/README.md

-# DeeEstuary
+# dee-estuary-parser
-Project to parse bird sighting data from http://www.deeestuary.co.uk/lsarch.htm site
+Project to parse bird sighting data from http://www.deeestuary.co.uk/lsarch.htm site.
+The site contains data in a relatively unstructured format.
+The code transforms the data into a standard, structured format as a precursor to further post-processing.

 ## Overview
 The code can parse pages directly from the the Dee Estuary web site or from downloaded HTML pages (see the **HTML** folder for a copy of the downloaded pages).